LaNeve relinquishes command of Eighth Army to take role at Pentagon

-Eighth Army held a relinquishment of command ceremony at U.S. Army Garrison Humphreys, South Korea, April 16, 2025.
-(U.S. Army photo by Sgt.
-Lee, Kihyuk)
+Eighth Army held a ceremony April 16 at their headquarters on U.S. Army Garrison Humphreys, South Korea, where Lt.
+Gen. Christopher LaNeve relinquished command of Eighth Army.

+LaNeve has served as Eighth Army commanding general and Combined Forces Command chief of staff since last April.

+On March 25, U.S. Secretary of Defense Pete Hegseth announced that President Donald Trump nominated LaNeve for appointment to senior military assistant to the secretary of defense, Office of the Secretary of Defense, in Washington, D.C.

 |Date Taken: